Brooke Owens Fellow, Class of 2018

 Mentor: Chris Stott

-Julia Di is interested in relationship between art, technology, and robotics.
-As a NASA Space Technology Research Fellow at Stanford University, she is pursuing graduate studies in Mechanical Engineering to improve space robotics.
-She is also a 2019 DFJ Entrepreneurial Leadership Fellow at Stanford, and is working on developing a consistent art practice to explore the impact of technological breakthroughs on culture and identity.
+Julia Di is interested in the relationship between art, technology, and robotics.
+As a NASA Space Technology Research Fellow at Stanford University, she is a graduate student in Mechanical Engineering researching how to improve robotic manipulation.
+She is also a 2019 DFJ Entrepreneurial Leadership Fellow, 2017 AIAA 20 Twenties Laureate, and 2016 NASA Robotics Academy alumna.

-As a student at Columbia, she co-founded the Columbia Space Initiative (CSI) in fall 2015.
-Now, as one of Columbia's most popular engineering organizations, CSI has entered and won multiple NASA design challenges, presented all around NYC, and taught K-12 students about aerospace engineering.
-She is also President of Women in Computer Science (WiCS) and a Super User in the Columbia MakerSpace.
-She previously has interned at Lockheed Martin Space Systems, NASA Marshall Spaceflight Center, and Carleton Laboratory.
+She co-founded the Columbia Space Initiative (CSI) in September 2015.
+Now one of Columbia's most popular engineering organizations, CSI has won multiple NASA design challenges, held talks around the tri-state area, and taught K-12 students about aerospace engineering.
+She was also President of Women in Computer Science (WiCS) and a Super User in the Columbia MakerSpace.
+She previously interned at NASA Jet Propulsion Laboratory, Lockheed Martin Space Systems, NASA Marshall Spaceflight Center, and Carleton Laboratory.
 As a Brooke Owens Fellow, Julia worked at Generation Orbit as an Avionics Intern.